what is a data definition language ddl

 What is Data Definition Language (DDL)?

-• Database Schemas: A schema is a blueprint of a database that outlines the way data is organized and how the relations among them are associated.
-It is defined using DDL.
+• Database Schemas: A schema is a blueprint that outlines how data is organized within a database, defined using DDL.

 How are DDL statements used in databases?

-• DDL Commands: These are the commands that define a database, including CREATE, ALTER, DROP, TRUNCATE, COMMENT, and RENAME.
+• DDL Commands: Key commands include CREATE, ALTER, DROP, TRUNCATE, COMMENT, and RENAME, each serving a specific purpose in database management.

 What are some examples of DDL statements?